Configuring environment settings

 To reset the setting to the value in Default Value:

-2. Click the Restore option next to the default value.
+2. Click the restore icon that is next to the default value.

 Configuring environment settings from a .yaml file